On the flatness of spin local models for split even orthogonal groups: Introduction

-Then $\CR^\pm_N$ is reduced and flat over $\BZ[1/2]$. \item Suppose that $N$ is even.
-Assume that $p$ is sufficiently large or $N\in \cbra{0,2,4}$.
-Then are reduced. \end{enumerate} \end{thm}

-Our proof of Theorem \ref{intro-2}, the most technical part of the paper, involves the representation theory of orthogonal groups over $\BC$.
+Our proof of Theorem \ref{intro-2}, the most technical part of the paper, involves the representation theory of orthogonal groups over $\BC$ and a variant of Hironaka's lemma (see Proposition \ref{prop-reducedZ}).
 The theorem itself is also of independent interest.
 To explain its proof, let us introduce some notation (see \S \ref{subsec-tableauxbasics} for details).

 \begin{defn} Let $N\geq 1$ be an integer.
 Define the ordered set \begin{enumerate} \item A \dfn{partition} $\lambda$ of a positive integer $d$ into $r$ parts is given by writing $d$ as a sum $d=\lambda_1+\lambda_2+\cdots+\lambda_r$ of positive integers where $\lambda_1\geq \lambda_2\geq \cdots\geq \lambda_r$.
 We sometimes write $\lambda=(\lambda_1\geq \lambda_2\geq \cdots\geq \lambda_r)$. \item A \dfn{tableau} of shape $\lambda$ (or a \dfn{$\lambda$-tableau}) is a left justified array with $r$ rows, where the $i$-th row consists of $\lambda_i$ entries from the set $\sI$.
 For example, is a tableau of shape $\lambda=(2\geq 2\geq 1)$.